 These are set by regulatory bodies in Canada and throughout the world and define environmental, health and safety; legal; and other requirements related to the possession, handling, transportation, export and import of nuclear substances.

-In 2005, Nordion received an unprecedented ten-year license renewal from the CNSC for our facilities in Kanata (Ottawa) – a testament to our demonstrated standards of performance.
+In 2015, the CNSC renewed Nordion’s license for the Kanata (Ottawa) facility for another 10 year period – a testament to our demonstrated standards of performance.

 A person standing at the edge of Nordion’s Kanata (Ottawa) property has the potential to absorb 0.05 millisieverts of radiation per year, which is less than the amount absorbed during a round trip flight from New York to London.